I Traded-Up to an iMac

 Bigger Hard Drive

 While the Mac Mini easily found and accessed my Drobo over my home-office network, the Mac Mini’s internal 80 gig hard drive was too small to be useful.
 I had it almost full after just 2 weeks of use.
+[Update March 3, 2009: The smaller new Mac Minis come with 120 GB drives.]
 Also, the hard drive on the iMac is faster at 7200 RPM compared to the 5400 RPM drive on the Mac Mini.

 - a slightly faster processor (2.8 Ghz vs. 2.4 Ghz); and